 Upon notice and request from Registry, Registrar shall provide within seven (7) business days copies of the Registration Agreements or evidence of its acceptance by any of the Registrants.

 Registrar shall use commercially reasonable efforts to enforce compliance with the mandatory provisions of the Registration Agreement referred to in this Section.
-Registrar shall indemnify Registry, and shall be responsible for any liability resulting from Registrants non-acceptance with any of those provisions, even when the registration has been facilitated and/or processed by a Registrar’s reseller.gal
+Registrar must ensure that registrant accepts the Terms and Conditions of the .gal Registry, including ICANN mandated Policies and .gal Registration Policies.

 4.8 Misrepresentation